École d'architecture

 Thematic weeks

-Finally, five theme weeks punctuate the year.
-They provide an opportunity to bring together the Ensa Paris-Est communities and an outside audience around a panel of French and international guests, to explore five themes central to the training program:
+Finally, five thematic weeks are organised throughout the year, offering opportunities to bring together the Ensa Paris-Est community and an external audience.
+With a panel of French and international guests, these weeks explore five themes central to the programme:

-At the end of these two semesters, students complete a four-month internship.
-They benefit from the program’s network of contacts in architecture agencies, design offices, public institutions, associations and research laboratories in France and abroad.
+At the end of the two semesters, students undertake a four-month work experience.
+They benefit from the programme’s network of contacts to work in architecture agencies, design offices, engineering firms, public institutions, associations, and research laboratories in France and abroad.

-Post-master’s program directed by Jean Souviron, a state-qualified architect, civil engineer and doctor in the art of building and urban planning.
+Postgraduate programme led by Jean Souviron, architect, civil engineer and PhD in architecture and urban planning,

-with : Alia Bengana (EPF Lausanne, HEIA Fribourg), Paul Bouet (Ensa Paris-Est), Laurens Bekemans, Yohann Hubert and Jasper Van Der Linden (BC architects & studies & materials, Brussels), Rafael Alonso Candau, Florencia Collo and Olivier Dambron (Atmos Lab, London), Camille de Gaulmyn (degré, Paris), Guillaume Habert (ETH Zurich), Emmanuel Keita (ENPC), Sébastien Marot (Ensa Paris-Est, EPFL), Nzinga B. Mboup (Worofila, Dakar), Brian Padilla (MNHN), Antoine Perron (Ensa Paris-Belleville), Emmanuelle Raoul-Duval (ROOM, Paris), Claire Vernhes (Ensa Paris-Est, MEAT architectures et territoires), etc.
+with: Alia Bengana (EPF Lausanne, HEIA Fribourg), Paul Bouet (Ensa Paris-Est), Laurens Bekemans, Yohann Hubert et Jasper Van Der Linden (BC architects & studies & materials, Bruxelles), Rafael Alonso Candau, Florencia Collo et Olivier Dambron (Atmos Lab, Londres), Camille de Gaulmyn (degré, Paris), Pierre Dufour (Antoine Dufour arch., Paris), Guillaume Habert (ETH Zurich), Emmanuel Keita (ENPC), Sébastien Marot (Ensa Paris-Est, EPFL), Nzinga B. Mboup (Worofila, Dakar), Brian Padilla (MNHN), Antoine Perron (Ensa Paris-Belleville), Emmanuelle Raoul-Duval (ROOM, Paris), Claire Vernhes (Ensa Paris-Est, MEAT architectures et territoires), etc.

 Language

-Courses are taught in English or French.
+Postgraduate courses are taught in English or French.
 A minimum level of B2 is required in both languages.
-In French, this corresponds to a minimum score of 400 to 499 points on the TCF language level test.
-In English, this corresponds to a TOEIC score of 785 to 944 points.
+In French, this corresponds to a minimum score of between 400 and 499 points on the TCF language level test.
+In English, this corresponds to a TOEIC score of between 785 and 944 points.

 Registration fees

 1800 euros.
-The course is eligible for a grant based on social criteria (application to Crous de Créteil).
-For salaried employees, this course is listed with funding organizations such as Pôle emploi and OPCO.
+The programme is eligible for a social subsidy (application to Crous de Créteil).
+For employees, the programme is approved by funding organisations such as Pôle emploi and OPCO.

 Admission

-The ALP post-master’s program is open to French and foreign architects and engineers with degrees.
-Selection, from May to July, is based on a letter of application, a CV, a portfolio of work and an interview.
-The program is open to both initial and continuing professional training.
+The postgraduate programme is open to French and international architects and engineers holding a graduate degree.
+Candidates are selected between May and July based on a letter of application, CV, portfolio, and interview.
+The programme welcomes both initial and continuing professional training.

 Jean Souviron